anushka-mitra/academic-website-2023/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'anushka@utexas.edu'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Welcome!
+I am a 5th year PhD Candidate at the Department of Economics at the University of Texas at Austin.
+My primary research interests are in Macroeonomics and Labor Markets.
 {style="text-align: justify;"}